 These are both common signs of gum recession, a condition that affects many adults in the US.
 It occurs when the gums become less snugly attached to your teeth and begin to recede.
-Eventually this gum recession will expose the tooth roots, at which point your teeth may look yellow around their margins.
-This is due to the cementum being exposed on the tooth roots.
+Eventually, this recession will expose the tooth roots.
+Your teeth may look yellow around their margins.
+This is due to the cementum being exposed to the tooth roots.

-It can look quite unsightly, but will also increases the risk of tooth decay in the tooth root area as cementum isn’t as hard and durable as tooth enamel.
-Additionally, by this point you may begin to feel other signs of discomfort such as increased tooth sensitivity to hot and cold.
+It can look quite unsightly, but will also increase the risk of tooth decay in the tooth root area as cementum isn’t as hard and durable as tooth enamel.
+Additionally, by this point,you may begin to feel other signs of discomfort such as increased tooth sensitivity to hot and cold.

 What Causes Gum Recession?

 Gum recession may be caused if you brush your teeth too hard.
 This wears away the tissue.
 It may happen if you are using a toothbrush that has very hard bristles or are simply applying too much pressure during brushing.